 6.2.3 Test Conditions

-6.2.3.1 Test site should comply with requirements for operation of baler machine (bundler machine).
+6.2.3.1 Test site should comply with requirements for operation of Baler machine (bundler machine).
 Size and terrain of the plot should be representative of the local area.

-6.2.3.2 Material variety, windrow characteristics, width and thickness of windrow, quality of windrow per meter and paving quality should comply with requirements in instructions of baler machine (bundler machine).
+6.2.3.2 Material variety, windrow characteristics, width and thickness of windrow, quality of windrow per meter and paving quality should comply with requirements in instructions of Baler machine (bundler machine).

-6.2.3.3 Moisture content of leguminous pasture and gramineous pasture should be in range of 17 percent to 23 percent while moisture content of wheat and rice straw and corn straw should be in range of 10 percent to 23 percent or based on agro-climatic condition suitable for crop type and baler use, in the region, in consultation with test agency.
+6.2.3.3 Moisture content of leguminous pasture and gramineous pasture should be in range of 17 percent to 23 percent while moisture content of wheat and rice straw and corn straw should be in range of 10 percent to 23 percent or based on agro-climatic condition suitable for crop type and Baler use, in the region, in consultation with test agency.

 6.2.4 Swath Character